Bushwick, Brooklyn: Bushwick township

 Bushwick's first major expansion occurred after it annexed the New Lots of Bushwick, a hilly upland originally claimed by Native Americans in the first treaties they signed with European colonists granting the settlers rights to the lowland on the water.
 After the second war between the natives and the settlers broke out, the natives fled, leaving the area to be divided among the six towns in Kings County.
 Bushwick had the prime location to absorb its new tract of land in a contiguous fashion.
 New Bushwick Lane (Evergreen Avenue), a former Native American trail, was a key thoroughfare for accessing this new tract, which was suitable mostly for potato and cabbage agriculture.
 This area is bounded roughly by Flushing Avenue to the north and Evergreen Cemetery to the south.
 In the 1850s, the New Lots of Bushwick area began to develop.
 References to the town of Bowronville, a new neighborhood contained within the area south of Lafayette Avenue and Stanhope Street, began to appear in the 1850s.

 The area known as Bushwick Shore was so called for about 140 years.
-Bushwick residents called Bushwick Shore "the Strand", another term for "beach".
+Bushwick residents called Bushwick Shore "the Strand", the Dutch term for "beach".
 Bushwick Creek, in the north, and Cripplebush, a region of thick, boggy shrubland extending from Wallabout Creek to Newtown Creek, in the south and east, cut Bushwick Shore off from the other villages in Bushwick.
 Farmers and gardeners from the other Bushwick villages sent their goods to Bushwick Shore to be ferried to New York City for sale at a market located at the present-day Grand Street.
 Bushwick Shore's favorable location close to New York City led to the creation of several farming developments.
 Originally a 13 acre development within Bushwick Shore, Williamsburgh rapidly expanded during the first half of the 19th century and eventually seceded from Bushwick to form its own independent city in 1852.
 Both Bushwick and Williamsburgh were annexed to the City of Brooklyn in 1854.